 Glass windows and doors are frequently a source of concern during a major storm.
 Not only can they shatter, potentially causing injury, they also can potentially leave the property open to the elements, allowing rain or snow to enter, and vulnerable to intruders, who may see the opening as an invitation to enter.

 Impact-resistant windows are designed with an inner layer that can help keep the window intact in the event of an impact.
 The glass itself may crack if the impact is hard enough, but it won’t shatter.
-This keeps the window safe; no worrying about cracked and loose glass in or around your home or building.
+This keeps the window safe; no worrying about winterizing windows or cracked and loose glass in or around your home or building.
 It also prevents the elements from entering and can help deter people who may try to take advantage of the storm’s aftermath.

 Impact-resistant windows may still require replacement if the storm was bad enough to crack them, but they can help you avoid a lot more damage.
 While covering your windows is always the best choice, if you need to leave your home quickly and are unable to put plywood or hurricane shutters in place, having impact-resistant windows can help reduce the odds that you’ll come home to a bigger mess.

 Many homes are stick-built, meaning that their frame is made of wood, regardless of what their outer covering is.
 Stick built and wood-framed homes are fine for ordinary weather and conditions, but if you live in an area that is subject to more extreme weather, it may not be enough.